Quality learning practices

 Embedding student supports

-It is considered best practice to ensure that your students have access to the supports and resources they need to succeed in learning.
-The integration or embedding of academic and learning resources, skills and supports into specific courses ensures that students are provided with the relevant study support that are specific to their learning needs and assessment tasks, and are available in a timely manner.
+It is best practice to ensure that your students have access to the supports and resources they need to succeed in learning.
+Integrate or embed academic and learning resources, skills and supports into your courses.
+This ensures that students are provided with the relevant study support specific to their learning needs and assessment tasks, and these are available in a timely manner.
 By embedding student supports into a course, it becomes part of a student’s study load and is integrated into their study requirements, rather than sitting outside the curriculum where students cannot always find them.

-- Contact your School’s Associate Dean of Teaching Quality to support you in any development or refinement of intended learning outcomes for Course Outlines.
-Note that changes to learning outcomes at this level require approval from School and Academic Boards.
-Your ADTQ will advise you of this process.
+- Contact your Director, Learning and Teaching to support you in any development or refinement of intended learning outcomes for Course Outlines.
+Note that changes to learning outcomes at this level require approval from your Institute and Academic Board.

-- Contact your CLIPP School Learning Designer to support you in the development of creating learning outcomes for your individual classes or online modules.
+- Contact your Learning Designer via the CAD job portal to support you in the development of creating learning outcomes for your individual classes or online modules.